 - a) State of Good Repair: The Authority recommends that the Virginia Department of Transportation and the Commonwealth Transportation Board take action to ensure Northern Virginia's primary and secondary roads are maintained at a Critical Condition Index (CCI) score of Good to Excellent. - i.
-The Authority encourages the Commonwealth to adopt performance metrics and a funding strategy for pavement and bridge maintenance that recognizes the unique use patterns in Northern Virginia where primary and secondary roads carry significantly more traffic than similar facilities in other parts of Virginia.

-b) Revenue Sharing: The Authority recommends that funding of the Revenue Sharing Program not be decreased below \$100 million.

-i.
-The Revenue Sharing Program, which significantly leverages state transportation funds by encouraging local governments to spend their own

-- money on transportation projects, is important to the Authority and the region. - ii.
+The Authority encourages the Commonwealth to adopt performance metrics and a funding strategy for pavement and bridge maintenance that recognizes the unique use patterns in Northern Virginia where primary and secondary roads carry significantly more traffic than similar facilities in other parts of Virginia. - b) Revenue Sharing: The Authority recommends that funding of the Revenue Sharing Program not be decreased below \$100 million. - i.
+The Revenue Sharing Program, which significantly leverages state transportation funds by encouraging local governments to spend their own money on transportation projects, is important to the Authority and the region. - ii.
 This program has been a success in Northern Virginia, where our localities regularly apply for and rely on these funds to advance critical transportation projects.
 Given the transportation needs of the region while acknowledging that Smart Scale is extremely oversubscribed, projects funded through the Revenue Sharing Program are not only important to the localities that seek Revenue Sharing funds, but are important to the region as well. - c) Transit Capital Funding: The Authority supports efforts to fully address the pending state funding reduction with statewide resources to ensure that all the Commonwealth's transit systems continue to receive appropriate state resources to provide critical transit services.
 Accessible and affordable transit services are an integral component to resolving Northern Virginia's traffic congestion challenges. - d) Technology Innovation Funding: The Authority supports additional state resources and initiatives that realize the full potential of technology to maximize the efficiency of the Commonwealth's transportation infrastructure.
 Technology innovation has the potential to create new and more effective transportation services for citizens and businesses.
-The Authority looks forward to partnering with the Commonwealth to advance strategic uses of technology and innovation in our member jurisdictions. - e) Smart Scale: The Authority supports allocation of state funds via objective and transparent data analysis.
-In Northern Virginia, that analysis should emphasize multimodal projects that best mitigate traffic congestion relative to project cost.
+The Authority looks forward to partnering with the Commonwealth to advance strategic uses of technology and innovation in our member jurisdictions.